 What are the trucks like?

 A truck and trailer, tractor trailer, big rig, no matter what you call it, it’s made up of either a day cab, typically about 20 feet, or a sleeper cab, typically 25 feet, plus a single 48 or 53-foot trailer, two 28.5-foot trailers (doubles), or three 28.5-foot trailers (triples).
 Day cabs are designed for local drivers who are home daily and don’t have to sleep on the road.
 The sleeper cabs have beds in the back to allow for solo drivers to pull over at a truck stop or rest stop and sleep when they have exceeded their hours of service, or for team drivers, so one can sleep while the other drives.
 In addition to the bed, the newer models have heated and cooled seats, Bluetooth, a small mini-fridge, inverters, and a little room for storage.
 Most of them have room for a small microwave and a plug-in cooler, both of which Jason and Wills use, especially since they are on the road for days at a time.

 What is it like for the spouse or partner of a driver?

-It can be very difficult for spouses and partners of drivers, especially of team drivers who are away for much longer periods of time.
+The life of a truck driver can be difficult for spouses and partners of drivers, especially of a long haul trucker or team drivers who are away for much longer periods of time.
 However, longtime drivers can make a good enough living to support their families and sometimes spouses if they want to stay home with the kids.
 Some drivers are also able to be fully present with their family and friends when they’re home because they are gone frequently for work.
 It really depends on the relationship and the job circumstances.
 Some couples team drive together, which can be great for their bank account and their relationship.
-It’s hard to say exactly what it’s like for the spouse of a driver unless you’ve experienced this lifestyle.
+It’s hard to say exactly what it’s like for the spouse of a long haul driver unless you’ve experienced this lifestyle.